Medes: Language

 Median people spoke the Median language, which was an Old Iranian language.
 Strabo's Geographica (finished in the early first century) mentions the affinity of Median with other Iranian languages: "The name of Ariana is further extended to a part of Persia and of Media, as also to the Bactrians and Sogdians on the north; for these speak approximately the same language, but with slight variations".

 No original deciphered text has been proven to have been written in the Median language.
 It is suggested that similar to the later Iranian practice of keeping archives of written documents in Achaemenid Iran, there was also a maintenance of archives by the Median government in their capital Ecbatana.
 There are examples of "Median literature" found in later records.
 One is according to Herodotus that the Median king Deioces, appearing as a judge, made judgement on causes submitted in writing.
 There is also a report by Dinon on the existence of "Median court poets".
 Median literature is part of the "Old Iranian literature" (including also Saka, Old Persian, Avestan) as this Iranian affiliation of them is explicit also in ancient texts, such as Herodotus's account that many peoples including Medes were "universally called Iranian".

-Words of Median origin appear in various other Iranian dialects, including Old Persian.
-A feature of Old Persian inscriptions is the large number of words and names from other languages and the Median language takes in this regard a special place for historical reasons.
-The Median words in Old Persian texts, whose Median origin can be established by "phonetic criteria", appear "more frequently among royal titles and among terms of the chancellery, military, and judicial affairs".
-Words of Median origin include: